eabeam/ec200.f20/content/assignment/01-lab.md

     a directory where you can store your log file and type in the following file name in the File Name space: `lab1.log`

-2. Click on the log icon at the top of the STATA workspace (right of the print button).
+2. Click on the log icon at the top of the Stata workspace (right of the print button).
 When you click on the log button, the "Begin Logging Stata Output" dialog box pops up.
 Name your log file as above.